stanford-cs248/shading/README.md

 ## Handin Instructions

 We are using [Canvas](https://canvas.stanford.edu) as our submission tool.
-You should create and upload a tar archive of your entire src subdirectory along with the writeup (e.g. writeup.txt) and scene submission (scene.json).
+You should create and upload a tar archive of your entire `media/` subdirectory along with the writeup (e.g. writeup.txt).